shabin5785/Golang_notes/GO_5.md

 well-k nown sites, you may have to indic ate which version-control protocol to use in the import pat h, such as Git or Mercurial.

+-The direc tories that go get creates are true clients of the remote repository, not just copies of the files, so you can use version-control commands to see a dif f of local edits you’ve made or to update to a dif ferent revision